ykl1993/cdn/intl.en-US/API Reference/Domain Operation Interface/AddCdnDomain.md

  |
 |SourcePort|String|No|80| You can specify Port 443 and 80.
 Default value: 80.

  443 port performs https source.
-OSS does not suppport 443 port.
+OSS does not support 443 port.

  |
 |SourceType|String|No|domain| Source type.
 Scope of value:

--   ipaddr：IP source site.
+-   ipaddr: IP source site.
--   domain：source site of domain name.
+-   domain: source site of domain name.
--   oss：oss is the source site.
+-   oss: oss is the source site.

 **Note:** If you select the business type of live streaming media acceleration, the source site type and information is not required.